J-Andersen-UvA/AzureKinectUEPlugin/ReadMe.md

 These nodes are childed to the `AzureKinect Component`, an actor needs this component to access this data.
 Or it needs to get it from another actor.

 ### Azure Kinect Body Tracking Simple
+The following nodes are childed to the `AzureKinectBodyTracking Component`, an actor needs this component to access this data.
+Or it needs to get it from another actor.

 Created nodes:
 |Node |Functionality |
 |---|---|